This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 This household product is often used in gardening endeavors as an antifungal agent.

-You can use it to make homemade fungicide for your garden plants.
+You can use it to make a homemade fungicide for your garden plants.
 Just combine one tablespoon of baking soda with a teaspoon of liquid soap in a gallon of water.

 6. Garlic Spray